You have got there still saying that the tropical storm is barreling through South Florida.

 I said, I'm trying to make my brother pretty.

-And I'm trying to sweeten.
+He's ugly and I'm trying to sweeten.

 I want him to smell good.

-And my uh my mother said, Give me that.
+And my mother said, give me that.

 We didn't stop the car.